SaskTel Internet Review 2026: Plans, Fibre, Pros & Cons

 Who owns SaskTel?

 SaskTel is a Crown corporation owned by the Government of Saskatchewan.
-It reports through the Crown Investments Corporation to the Minister Responsible for SaskTel (currently Jeremy Harrison).
-Unlike Bell MTS in Manitoba (which Bell acquired from the Manitoba government in 2017), SaskTel has remained publicly owned.
-There have been past debates about partial privatization, but as of 2026, SaskTel remains 100% government-owned.
+It reports through Crown Investments Corporation to the Minister Responsible for SaskTel, which is Jeremy Harrison as of May 2026.
+Unlike Bell MTS in Manitoba, which Bell acquired after Manitoba’s former government-owned telephone company had already been privatized, SaskTel remains publicly owned.

 Is SaskTel good for gaming?